Disordered harmonic chain with random masses and springs: a combinatorial approach: Duality in the spring chain

 For the 1D model of interest here, $\mathcal{C}=0$ and the two matrices $\mathcal{M}^{-1}$ and $\mathcal{K}$ have very different structures~: the mass matrix $\mathcal{M}$ is diagonal and the spring constant matrix $\mathcal{K}$ is tridiagonal.
 Hence duality is not that obvious at this level.
 Still, the random matrix product formulation allows to make a precise statement.
 Introducing

 we can rewrite the recurrence \eqref{eq:TheRecurrence} in the form

 which means that the vector $(x_n\,,\,y_n)$ evolves under the action of the matrix

-This observation shows that the problem studied here can be reformulated in terms of random matrix product $\prod_{n=1}^NM_n$ (see \cite{ComTexTou13,Tex20} for recent references).
+This observation shows that the problem studied here can be reformulated in terms of random matrix product $\Pi_N=\prod_{n=1}^NM_n$~; the Lyapunov exponent is then defined as $\gamma=\lim_{N\to\infty}(1/N)\ln||\Pi_N||$ where the norm measures the matrix elements (see \cite{ComTexTou13,Tex20} for recent references).
 Interestingly, random matrices of the form \eqref{eq:RandomMatrices} have also appeared in the study of a continuous string model $-\psi''(x) + \omega^2\, m'(x)\psi(x)=0$ in Ref.~\cite{ComTou17}, where the connection to spring chains was pointed out.
 The random matrix product formulation makes clear that the Lyapunov exponent is invariant under exchange $ 1/\K_n\leftrightarrow-m_n\,\lambda $ which follows from the fact that products of random i.i.d. matrices $M_n$ and products of transposed matrices $M_n^\mathrm{T}$ have the same Lyapunov exponent.

 Furthermore, using

 shows that the product of matrices

 have the same Lyapunov exponent as the product of matrices $M_n$'s.
 Hence the spectral and localization properties are invariant under exchange